 Okay, we don’t actually live close enough to a zoo to have a membership, but if we did, I would jump at it!
-We visited Columbus Zoo and Aquarium a few weeks ago and Kristen blew my mind with all the facts she has learned already this year.
+We visited Columbus Zoo and Aquarium a few weeks ago and she blew my mind with all the facts she has learned already this year.
 I shared a few on Instagram, including a fun video where she explained why mountain lions, cougars, and pumas are actually the same thing.

 During the course of Apologia Land Animals you are studying many of the animals you would actually SEE in the zoo.
 If I had a zoo membership I would visit throughout the year.
 It would be great if you could visit the zoo once a month throughout the year as you study different animal groups.